Building a generic web crawler/spider in Python

-Python simply had much better tooling, and the language itself was more suitable for building background processes and projects that was not just websites depending on a HTTP request for execution (unlike PHP where everything revolve around building something that serves web requests).
+Python simply had much better tooling, and the language itself was more suitable for building background processes and applications that was not just websites depending on a HTTP request for execution (unlike PHP where everything revolve around building something that serves web requests).

-My first web crawler was crawling a single massive website of product listings, and I was parsing prices, product names, addresses, contact information and more by hardcoding what table cell, what class name, header and so on to read the data from.
+My first web crawler was crawling a single massive website of product listings, and I was parsing prices, product names, addresses, contact information and more by hardcoding what table cell, what CSS class name, header and so on to read the data from.

-This worked extremely well, for about a week.
+This worked extremely well… for about a week.
 Pretty soon the source website did updates to their product pages and suddenly my parsing broke.
 I updated my parser and then two weeks later something else broke which required me to manually fix it.
 It was a never ending cat and mouse game where they were updating their website, and I was updating my crawler to match their changes…

 I recently I launched a real estate portal called Homest which is not only crawling a single source, but hundreds of sources.
 This is done with a single generic crawler that can crawl any of these sites without having to have detailed knowledge of the actual HTML structure that is making up these sources.